Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteering or internships
+- Write down any relevant experience that you have gained through volunteering or internships

-- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles
+- Be sure to highlight any accomplishments or responsibilities that you were able to fulfill in these roles

 References: